 PARKING SPACE: A space designed to provide parking for a motor vehicle.

 PARKS AND OPEN AREAS: Parks and open areas are uses that are characterized by natural areas consisting mostly of vegetative landscaping and/or outdoor recreation facilities.
 Examples include: parks; public squares; recreational trails; community gardens; and, nature preserves.

+PERSONAL SERVICES: The use of a site for the provision of periodic services of a personal nature.
+Examples include: beauty or barber shops; seamstress or tailor services; shoe repair shops; laundromats; dry cleaning pick-up station services; photographic studios; tanning salons; dance classes; martial arts classes; music classes; funeral services; and animal grooming.

 PLANNING AND ZONING BOARD: The City of Piedmont Planning and Zoning Board.

+PLANT NURSERY: The use of a site for the sale of plants or related goods and services.
+Examples include: greenhouses and nurseries.

 PLAT: A map, plan, or layout indicating the location and boundaries of individual properties drawn in compliance to state requirements.